 Satellite remote sensing, which can monitor a large area, may provide effective information on determining damage distribution for recovery activities and restoration planning.
-The present authors have already reported spectral characteristics of the damaged area by comparing satellite optical images [1] with the detailed damage survey results on the 1995 Hyogoken-Nanbu (Kobe) earthquake, and have attempted to identify the damage distribution from the satellite optical images.
+The present authors have already reported spectral characteristics of the damaged area by comparing satellite optical images with the detailed damage survey results on the 1995 Hyogoken-Nanbu (Kobe) earthquake, and have attempted to identify the damage distribution (Matsuoka and Yamazaki, 1998).

 Synthetic aperture radar (SAR) observations can be performed in both day and night time without influence of weather condition.
 This feature can be useful for effective post-disaster damage assessment, especially when optical remote sensing or a field survey for a large area is difficult.
-Several researchers reported the interpretation of the building damage distribution using SAR amplitude information [2, 3] and phase information [4, 5].
-Using the phase approach, which has higher sensitivity than the intensity approach, crustal deformation due to seismic events was successfully identified [6].
+Several researchers reported the interpretation of the building damage distribution using